 In collaboration with the U.S. Geological Survey and other public and private partners, the lab operates ShakeAlert, the West Coast onshore earthquake early warning system that provides seconds to minutes of warning of impending ground shaking.
-The warning from hundreds of sensors placed throughout Oregon allow individuals to carry out pre-determined actions for safety, and, through automation, industry, utilities and transportation sectors are able to power down or protect critical operations.
+The warning from hundreds of sensors placed throughout Oregon, including 12 sensors in HD 60, allows individuals to carry out pre-determined actions for safety, and, through automation, industry, utilities and transportation sectors are able to power down or protect critical operations.

 With funding from the State of Oregon and the Bureau of Land Management, OHAZ also operates the Oregon portion of the ALERTWildfire network.
-State-of-the-art Pan-Tilt-Zoom fire cameras, including 45 in Oregon that help first responders confirm fire ignition, scale fire resources up or down, monitor fire behavior, and help evacuations through enhanced situational awareness.
+State-of-the-art Pan-Tilt-Zoom fire cameras, including 45 in Oregon and 12 in HD 60 that help first responders confirm fire ignition, scale fire resources up or down, monitor fire behavior, and help evacuations through enhanced situational awareness.